If you’ve gotten yourself into a financial hole for whatever reason and are looking to get out of debt, it’s important to have a plan.

 - What the minimum payment is

-You can do this on a piece of paper or in a spreadsheet like Excel or Google Sheets.
-The important thing is that you have all of the information in one place because you will need it for the following steps.
+You can do this on a piece of paper or in a spreadsheet such as Excel or Google Sheets.
+The important thing is to get all of the information in one place because you will need it for the next steps.
 Your list of debts should look something like this:

 2. Try to Negotiate With Creditors

-Now that you can clearly see what you’re up against, it’s time to find out if there’s anything you can do about lowering some of those interest rates.
-The average credit card interest rate in March 2020 was 16.87%, so there may or may not be some wiggle room here.
+Now that you can see what you’re up against, it’s time to find out if there’s anything you can do about getting some of those interest rates lowered.
+The average credit card interest rate in September 2020 was 16.00%, so there may or may not be some wiggle room here.

 In the example above, you might want to target Credit Card Issuer #3, since that rate is well above the average.
-If you’ve been a good customer and made at least your minimum payments for a period of time, they may be willing to work with you on lowering the rate.
-In all cases, it doesn’t hurt to ask!
+If you’ve been a good customer and made at least your minimum payments for a period of time, the creditor may be willing to work with you on lowering the rate.
+It doesn’t hurt to ask!